mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 ## Installing and uninstalling PWAs

-When the user installs a PWA, the application is actually installed on the users device.
+While installing a PWA only takes a couple of clicks, the result is much greater than just adding a icon'ed shortcut to a website.
+Installing a PWA actually installs the web application on the users device.
 This is a step, or several, beyond a link to the site provided via bookmarking or adding to homescreen.

 Depending on the PWA, device, and features of the operating system and browser, installing a PWA may mean installing an essentially fully featured application with operating system integration.
 This also means uninstalling a PWA is more than uninstalling a bookmark or icon.

 ### Installing PWAs

+The UI for installing a PWA from the web varies from one browser to another, and from one platform to another.
+For example, a browser might include an “Install” icon in the URL bar when the user navigates to the page:

+![]

+When the user selects the icon, the browser displays a prompt asking if they want to install the PWA, and if they accept, the PWA is installed.

 When an installed PWA is launched, it may then manifest as in a chromeless view (without the full browser chrome) but it nevertheless is executing effectively as a tab within the browser.